b-lev/Python-Setup/README.md

 ```

 Or you can do it to every file in a directory.
-(Can you figure out how to hit all files in subdirectories too?)
+(Can you figure out how to hit all files in subdirectories?)

 ```
 % black *.py